LanJian/prnotify/README.md

 In some cases, the PAT is not enough to authenticate with Github programatically.
 For example, custom Github Enterprise or SSO setups.
-In these cases, `prnotify` can extract cookies from Firefox cookies storage and pass it along with requests to Github.
-See the Configuration section for more details.
+In these cases, `prnotify` provides some options:

+* Extract cookies from Firefox cookies storage and pass it along with requests to Github
+* Pass requests to Github through a HTTP proxy

+See the [Configuration](#configuration) section for more details.

 ### ntfy